pistoriTech/Assignment3Group2/Part1.md

   APi clearly described
   Suitable for a general audience
-  Endpoints, parameters and resources clearly describe Description  of resources—formatted as JSO:
+  Endpoints, parameters and resources clearly describe Description  of resources—formatted as JSON:
 Sample request with Sample response: